Otis Taylor (American football): Professional career

-Taylor was selected in the 1965 AFL draft (Chiefs) and the NFL draft, by the Philadelphia Eagles.
+Taylor was selected in the fourth round of the 1965 AFL draft (Chiefs) and the 15th round of the NFL draft, by the Philadelphia Eagles.
 After a famous "baby-sitting" incident, in which Taylor "escaped" from NFL scouts, he was signed for the Chiefs by their legendary scout Lloyd Wells.

+He was the prototype for the big and skilled wide receivers to follow as dominant in professional football.

+Future Hall of Fame Chiefs' coach Hank Stram brought Taylor along slowly as a rookie, until he had to start Taylor for an injured Chris Burford in the season's last three games.
+He had played mainly on special teams before that.
+Taylor caught 16 of his 26 receptions that year in those last three games.
+He had five touchdown catches overall, and averaged 17.2 yards per reception, fourth best in the AFL.
+He was second among all rookies in receptions, three behind George Sauer Jr., who started 11 games compared to Taylor's four.

-Taylor caught five touchdown passes during his rookie year, and followed that up in 1966 by leading the AFL with a 22.4 yd/catch average and finishing second in receiving yards (1,297).
-At season's end, he was voted First-team All-AFL and was selected for the 1966 AFL All-Star team.
-Taylor led the AFL in receiving touchdowns in 1967 with 11 and led the NFL in receiving yards in 1971 with 1,110.
-He made the AFC-NFC Pro Bowl twice and in 1971 was named Consensus All-Pro by the Associated Press (AP), the Newspaper Enterprise Association (NEA), the Pro Football Writers Association (PFWA) and Pro Football Weekly.
-The PFWA also named him First-team All-Pro for the 1972 season.
-Taylor ranks in the Chiefs' all-time list in receptions (6th, 410), receiving yards (3rd, 7,306), receiving touchdowns (3rd, 57), and 100-yard games (20).
+He followed that up in 1966 by leading the AFL with a 22.4 yards per reception average, finishing second in total receiving yards (1,297), as well as having the longest pass reception of the season (89 yards).
+At season's end, he was voted first-team All-AFL by the Associated Press (AP), Newspaper Enterprise Association (NEA) and United Press International (UPI), and was selected for the 1966 AFL All-Star team.

+In 1967, Taylor tied for the AFL league lead in receiving touchdowns with 11, tied for fourth in receptions (59), and was fourth in receiving yards (958).
+After the AFL-NFL merger, he led the NFL in receiving yards in 1971 with 1,110.
+He made the AFC-NFC Pro Bowl twice and in 1971 was named Consensus All-Pro by the AP, NEA, the Pro Football Writers Association (PFWA) and Pro Football Weekly.
+The PFWA also named him first-team All-Pro for the 1972 season, and the UPI named him first-team All-Conference.

+As of December 2024, Taylor ranks in the Chiefs' all-time list in receptions (6th, 410), receiving yards (3rd, 7,306), receiving touchdowns (3rd, 57), yards per catch (2nd, 17.6) and 100-yard games (20).
+He was also an excellent downfield blocker.